sbates130272/qemu-minimal/README.md

 machin and exit qemu.
 An SSH login is also available, while running, forwarded to localhost port 3324.
 The root password is 'awhisten'.

-There's an nvme drive mounted on /mnt/nvme with the corresponding image in images/nvme.qcow2.
+When the NVMe option is chosen there is an nvme drive mounted on /mnt/nvme with the corresponding image in images/nvme.qcow2.
 This image just contains an ext4 partition with a single 4MB random test file.
 It is snapshotted so changes do not get saved run to run.

+A second NVMe drive exists at /dev/nvme1 but this is not mounted.
+This second drive has a Controller Memory Buffer (CMB) advertised on it.

 The host's /home file is also passthrough mounted to the guests /home directory so test scripts, etc can be stored and run directly from the users home directory on the host.
+In order for this to work you will use to make sure that QEMU is configured with VirtFS enabled and that the kernel you are running has the relevant Plan9 support.

 QEmu's gdb feature is turned on so you may debug the kernel using gdb.
 Note that you run the first command below from a shell prompt and